Robert-van-Engelen/Forth500/manual.md

 behaviors that are distinguishable by naming and naming conventions of words.

 You can enter Forth words at the Forth500 interactive prompt.
-The following special keys can be used:
+The following special keys can be used to enter a line of Forth code of up to 255 characters
+long:

 | key         | comment
 | ----------- | ----------------------------------------------------------------